team-lunch-app/lunch-app/README.md

 After all dependencies are installed and `build/` exists, configure the service to start the server using `node ./server/index.js`.

+#### Setting environment variables
+For running the app in production environment you need at least following environment variables set:
+ - `MONGODB_URI` should represent a valid database URL
+ - `SECRET` should be any *(preferably lengthy)* string.
+This is used as Json Web Token generation secret, thus using a weak secret might result in compromised token security.

+**Note: Failing to set up the required environment variables triggers a failsafe, preventing the server from starting**

 ### Setting up to deploy through CI
 General CI configuration is out of scope for this guide.
 For example *CircleCI* configuration see our default [configuration](.circleci/config.yml).